- 1 Top 6 Best Sledgehammer

 How We Decided

 Sledgehammers can seem like a fairly straight forward tool when you head to the hardware store to buy one, but there’s a lot that you need to consider.
+The best sledgehammers will be high-performance tools that tear up concrete and break through drywall making them the ideal tool for construction.
 To narrow down our selections, we prioritized the following features — handle and head construction, weight, and handle length.

 The handle is one of the most important features as it will impact how easily you’re able to use this tool, especially for extended periods of time.
 With the exception of our #4 choice which features a wooden hickory handle, the rest of our recommendations offer a shatterproof fiberglass handle which helps to better absorb shock.